 To launch Amos Trust's ‘On Her Terms’ campaign, we invited four young women from our partner Cheka Sana Foundation in Tanzania, to join us in running the first Zanzibar Half Marathon for gender equality.
 This is their story.

-Girls who come to the streets almost always have not realised the dangers they will face.
-Poverty is a key reason for girls leaving home and is commonly linked to a secondary factor — a dysfunctional family, conflict with a step-parent, violence, sexual abuse, alcoholism.
+Poverty can be a key reason for girls leaving home but is commonly linked to a secondary factor — a dysfunctional family, conflict with a step-parent, violence, sexual abuse, alcoholism.
 Issues of forced marriage, or being made to leave school to become the home help and look after younger siblings are also key.

-The streets can represent a release from their abusers and those family members that are complicit in covering it up.
-It can even present a glitz and excitement — being attractive to men but also the thought that they can prove to their family that they can make it on their own.
+The streets can represent a release from abusers, and family members that may be complicit in covering it up.
+It is also attractive to think that they can prove to their family that they can make it on their own.

 Our international partners are far more likely to encounter boys on the streets than girls.
 Boys tend to stay in groups and to be involved in highly-visible activities such as begging, while girls are often isolated, are involved in sex work or have accepted shelter from those who want to exploit them and who control their movements.

-Programmes for street children have therefore developed around activities that are effective for boys and less effective for girls, eg, group activities and sport.
+Programmes for children on the streets have therefore developed around activities that are effective for boys and less effective for girls, eg, group activities and sport.

 Both boys and girls on the streets are frequently blamed for their situation, for running away from home and for their activities on the streets.

-Boys are seen as criminals or ‘little outlaws’, girls are judged even more harshly.
+Boys are often seen as criminals; girls are judged even more harshly.
 They are looked down on for being involved in the sex trade and made to feel ashamed for the abuse that others have perpetrated against them.

 Family reintegration work also poses additional challenges for girls.
-Community rejection of their decision to leave home is reinforced by the stigma that a girl on the streets has ‘lost worth’ and this is often compounded by the fact that many girls become mothers on the streets.
+Community rejection of their decision to leave home is reinforced by the stigma that a girl on the streets has ‘lost worth’.
+This is often compounded by the fact that many girls become mothers on the streets.

 As a consequence of all these factors, we estimate that the time and energy it takes for our partners to make progress with 1 girl, they could have worked with 8 boys.